 The Victorian Building Authority (VBA) administers the licensing and registration system for plumbers and gasfitters, and promotes and enforces plumbing standards across Victoria.

 Always use a licensed gasfitter for any installation, repairs or renovations involving gas work.
 This applies to the installation of hot water systems and gas-fuelled heaters, and for renovations where the disconnection or relocation of gas appliances is required.

 Don’t ever undertake gas work yourself or to use a tradesperson who does not have specialist gas knowledge and skills.

 Finding a licensed gasfitter

-All registered and licensed plumbers are issued with a Photo ID card that lists the type of work they are eligible to do.
-All practitioners should carry this ID and you can request to see it at any time.
+Gasfitters have different types of licences depending on the work they are qualified to do.
+All registered and licensed plumbers are issued with a Photo ID card that lists the type of work they can do.

 The benefits to you